-AMPEREX ELECTRONIC PRODUCTS, Inc.

-79 WASHINGTON STREET

-BROOKLYN, NEW YORK

-with a thickness of 13/16" instead of 1" as formerly.
-It is NOW also equipped with high grade plug and socket, including the Astatic special spring cable protector, which insures freedom from cable breakage at the mounting.
-At no increase in its famous low price, built rugged for long service, giving quality "speech range" performance under all conditions, the D-104 is more than ever the favorite of amateurs the world over.
+AMPEREX ELECTRONIC PRODUCTS, Inc. 79 WASHINGTON STREET • BROOKLYN, NEW YORK the Astatic special spring cable protector, which insures freedom from cable breakage at the mounting.
+At no increase in its famous low price, built rugged for long service, giving quality "speeck range" performance under all conditions, the D-104 is more than ever the favorite of amateurs the world over.
 List Price \$22.50.